 Adding a file is relatively simple, and is left as an exersize for the reader.
 Adding a new directory is a little bit harder.
-Assuming that it is not a dynamically allocated directory like the process directories, here are the steps:2 but modify it to to do what you want.
-For instance, perhaps you have a range of 200-256, and some files, inodes 200, 201, and 202, and some directories, which are inodes 204 and 205.
-You also have a file that is readable only by root, inode 206.
+Assuming that it is not a dynamically allocated directory like the process directories, here are the steps:2

 2Unless you are making a subdirectory of the replicating, dynamically allocated process directory, you would have to create a new filesystem type, similar to the proc filesystem in design.
-Subdirectories of the
+Subdirectories of the process directories are supported by the mechanism which dynamically creates the process add a section that looks like this: